mkirchner/hamt/README.md

 strategy.
 Under stanard `malloc()` memory management, there is no way for the HAMT nodes to know how many descendants of a HAMT refer to them.

-### Implementation strategy
+### Documentation structure and implementation strategy

 In the following we will address these concepts in turn: we first define the foundational data structure used to build a tree and introduce the concept of an *anchor*.
 We then dive into hash functions and the *hash state management* required to make hashing work for trees of arbitrary depths and in the presence of hash collisions.
-Lastly, we turn to *table management*, introducing a set of functions used to create, modify, query and dispose of mapped arrays.
+We then turn to *table management*, introducing a set of functions used to create, modify, query and dispose of mapped arrays.
 With these pieces in place, we are ready to implement the insert/update, query, and delete functions for non-persistent HAMTs.
-And lastly, we will then introduce the concept of path copying and close with the implementation of persistent insert/update and delete functions for HAMTs.
+And lastly, we introduce the concept of path copying and close with the implementation of persistent insert/update and delete functions for HAMTs.